 - 40. In this respect, Paragraph 7(2) of Schedule 3 provides that the verification of the identity of a customer and any of the beneficial owners may be completed following the establishment of a business relationship provided that to do so would be consistent with the risk assessment of the business relationship conducted pursuant to Paragraph 3(4)(a) of Schedule 3, and: - (a) the verification is completed as soon as reasonably practicable thereafter; - (b) the need to do so is essential not to interrupt the normal conduct of business; and - (c) appropriate and effective policies, procedures and controls are in place which operate so as to manage risk, including, without limitation, a set of measures, such as a limitation of the number, types and/or amount of transactions that can be performed or the monitoring of large or complex transactions being carried outside the expected norms for that business relationship. - 41.
 Paragraph 7(2) of Schedule 3 does not, however, permit the retrospective identification of a customer or beneficial owner after the establishment of a business relationship, save in the circumstances detailed in Chapter 7 of this Handbook, for example, where beneficiaries are identified by class and are therefore unknown to the firm at the commencement of a business relationship. - 42.
 Where the verification of the identity of a customer or beneficial owner takes place after the establishment of a business relationship, the firm must have appropriate and effective policies, procedures and controls in place so as to manage the risk arising from the delay.
-These policies, procedures and controls must include: - (a) establishing that it is not a high risk relationship; - (b) monitoring by senior management of the business relationship to ensure verification of identity is completed as soon as reasonably practicable; and - (c) ensuring funds received are not passed to third parties. - 43.
+These policies, procedures and controls must include: - (a) establishing that it is not a high risk relationship; - (b) monitoring by senior management of the business relationship to ensure verification of identity is completed as soon as reasonably practicable; and (c) monitoring for the practicable and the third participation of the senior of the practicable and the senior of the practicable and the senior of the senior - (c) ensuring funds received are not passed to third parties. - 43.
 The firm should be aware that there may be occasions where the circumstances are such that a business relationship has been established or an occasional transaction has been carried out and the identification and verification procedures cannot be completed.
 In these circumstances the firm should refer to Section 4.7. of this Handbook. - 44.
 With regard to occasional transactions, if the identity of the customer is known, verification of identity is not required in the case of any transactions (whether singly or linked) below the £10,000 threshold for occasional transactions as set out in Schedule 3, unless at any time it appears that two or more transactions which appear to have been small one-off transactions are in fact linked and constitute a significant one-off transaction.